Palku/dLabCodingTest/README.md

 # How I took on the task.
 I did this as I would with any other coding task, first I tried to come up with a solution.
 In this case I wanted to do new things so used some parts I normally dont use.
 Like newer C# features and AutoFac for my IOC needs.

+Then I start coding away and try to "fail fast" then iterative doing refactoring.
 And as I normally do I used Chat GPT here as well for refactoring suggestions and cumbersome code generating like unit-tests.

+Im not a fan of writing unit tests before the actual code as it has a tend to change quite much during my brute forcing.

+When I have a somewhat working part, then I start do the unit tests.